othmaneechc/fert-recon/README.md

 # Fertilizer Recommendation Pipeline

-A structured Python pipeline for downloading and processing multi-source environmental and remote-sensing datasets over arbitrary countries (default: Morocco) at a uniform \~9 km resolution.
+A structured Python pipeline for downloading and processing multi-source environmental and remote-sensing datasets over arbitrary countries (default: Morocco) at a uniform resolution.
 Outputs per-year summary statistics (mean, min, max, stdDev, percentiles) for temporal collections and static maps for single-image datasets.

 ## Directory Structure